 Credit and Underwriting Review Committee ("CURC")

-The CURC meets once every month with additional meetings convened to attend to urgent matters that require its decision.
-The Terms of Reference require a minimum of three members.
+The CURC generally convenes once every month with additional meetings held to attend to urgent matters that require its decision.
+The Terms of Reference require a minimum of 3 members.
 The majority of CURC members are INEDs.